DaVinciJavascript/Syllabus/README.md

 - Install [Sublime Sidebar Enhancements](https://github.com/titoBouzout/SideBarEnhancements).

 - Update your [indentation settings](https://www.sublimetext.com/docs/3/indentation.html) in Sublime Text to "2" and "spaces".
+(See Silicon Valley S03 E06)

 - Install [Github Desktop](https://help.github.com/desktop/guides/getting-started/installing-github-desktop/).
 Launch it and "Check for Updates".

 - Install [Node.js](https://nodejs.org/en/download/).
 Node installs as a command-line utility, there is no icon for it in your Applications folder.

 - Install [Heroku Toolbelt](https://toolbelt.heroku.com/).
-Heroku Toolbelt installs as a command-line utility, there is no icon for it in your Applications folder.
+Toolbelt installs as a command-line utility, there is no icon for it in your Applications folder.

 - Go to Github.com and create a new repository.
 Consult with the facilitator to clone the repository, copy the server template and upload to Heroku.

+- Consult with the facilitator to get access to the class respository.
+Add your name to the Readme.md file.

 ---